 It’s critical to note that the directionality also has to do with the amplitude difference of a sound wave at the front and back of the diaphragm.
 The amplitude of the sound wave decreases as it travels through the air.
 We’ll call this the amplitude difference.

-The proximity effect is caused by the increased amplitude difference compared to the phase difference of low frequencies at close distances.
+The proximity effect is caused by the increased amplitude difference, as compared to the phase difference, of low frequencies at close distances.

 The path of sound travelling on-axis from the front of the figure-8 ribbon microphone:

 - The sound wave hits the front of the diaphragm.